notMarkMP1/markpeng.github.io/README.md

 majority of animations are done with [Framer Motion](https://motion.dev)

-code is of my own, svg's can be found on svgrepo.
+code is of my own, svgs can be found on svgrepo.

 slightly inspired by [this website](https://www.phillipche.com/)